 - Complete Form A, which is an informational form, a contract and a release of liability.

 - The internship placement is not considered approved until the completed Form A has been received and approved by your faculty supervisor for the course.
-The grade in Moodle for Form A provides proof it is approved by the faculty supervisor.
+The grade in Canvas for Form A provides proof it is approved by the faculty supervisor.

 - Proper dress and demeanor for the agency are required.